-During the six months ended June 30, 2021, the Company completed two business acquisitions in conjunction with the execution of its long-term plans and objectives in building a service commerce platform supporting the success of SMBs.
-Both of the acquisitions qualified as business combinations under ASC Topic 805, Business Combinations ("ASC 805").
+During the nine months ended September 30, 2021, the Company completed four business acquisitions in conjunction with the execution of its long-term plans and objectives in building a service commerce platform supporting the success of service SMBs.
+All of the acquisitions qualified as business combinations under ASC Topic 805, Business Combinations ("ASC 805").
 Accordingly, the Company recorded all assets acquired and liabilities assumed at their acquisition date fair values, with any excess consideration recognized as goodwill.
 Goodwill primarily represents the value associated with the assembled workforce, and expected synergies subsumed into goodwill.

 Assets acquired and liabilities assumed in connection with each acquisition have been recorded at their fair values.
 Fair values were determined by management using the assistance of third-party valuation specialists.
 The valuation methods used to determine the fair value of intangible assets included the income approach-relief from royalty method for developed technology and trade name, the income approach-excess earnings method for customer relationships and the comparative business valuation method for non-compete agreements.
-A Monte Carlo simulation was used as the valuation method to determine the fair value of earnout liabilities.
 A number of assumptions and estimates were involved in the application of these valuation methods, including revenue forecasts, expected competition, costs of revenues, obsolescence, tax rates, capital spending, discount rates and working capital changes.
 Cash flow forecasts were generally based on pre-acquisition forecasts coupled with estimated revenues and cost synergies available to a market participant.

-The Company's condensed consolidated results of operations include \$2.7 million of acquisition related transaction costs in general and administrative expense for acquisitions consummated during the six months ended June 30, 2021.
+The Company's condensed consolidated statements of operations and comprehensive loss include \$4.1 million and \$6.8 million of acquisition related transaction costs in general and administrative expense for acquisitions consummated during the three and nine months ended September 30, 2021, respectively.